tikhono/CryptoHackPals/pals/set3/_17_the_cbc_padding_oracle/README.md

 >
 > You can find 100 web pages on how this attack works, so I won't re-explain it.
 What I'll say is this:
 >
-> The fundamental insight behind this attack is that the byte 01h is valid padding, and occur in 1/256 trials of "randomized" plaintexts produced by decrypting a tampered ciphertext.
+> The fundamental insight behind this attack is that the byte 01h is valid padding, and occur in 1/256 trials of "randomized" plaintexts produced by decrypting a tampered CIPHERTEXT.
 >
 > 02h in isolation is _not_ valid padding.
 >